junhe1979/DalitzPlot.jl/README.md

     return total

 ```
-## Define the mass of initial and final particles
+## Define the masses of initial and final particles

 The mass of initial and final particles is specified in a NamedTuple (named `ch` here) with fields `mi` and `mf`.
 Particle names can also be provided for PlotD as `namei` and `namef`.